stashapp/stash/ui/v2.5/src/docs/en/Configuration.md

 After changing the file naming hash, any existing generated files will now be named incorrectly.
 This means that stash will not find them and may regenerate them if the `Generate task` is used.
 To remedy this, run the `Rename generated files` task, which will rename existing generated files to their correct names.

+#### Step-by-step instructions to migrate to oshash for existing users

+These instructions are for existing users whose systems will be defaulted to use and calculate MD5 checksums.
+Once completed, MD5 checksums will no longer be calculated when scanning, and oshash will be used for generated file naming.
+Existing calculated MD5 checksums will remain on scenes, but checksums will not be calculated for new scenes.

+1. Scan the library (to populate oshash for all existing scenes).
+2. In Settings -> Configuration page, untick `Calculate MD5` and select `oshash` as file naming hash.
+Save the configuration.
+3. In Settings -> Tasks page, click on the `Rename generated files` migration button.

 ## Scraping

 ### User Agent string